 (5) To the extent that Other Binding Documents are not in conflict with these Protocols or with an Agreement to which it is a party, each Market Participant, the IMM, and ERCOT shall abide by the Other Binding Documents.
 Taken together, these Protocols and the Other Binding Documents constitute all of the “scheduling, operating, planning, reliability, and Settlement policies, rules, guidelines, and procedures established by the independent System Operator in ERCOT,” as that phrase is used in subsection (j) of the Public Utility Regulatory Act, Tex.
 Util.
 Code Ann. § 39.151 (Vernon 1998 & Supp.
 2007) (PURA), Essential Organizations, that bind Market Participants.

-(6) Except as provided below, if the provisions in any attachment to these Protocols or in any of the Other Binding Documents conflict with the provisions of Section 1, Overview, through Section 21, and Section 24, Retail Point to Point Communications, then the provisions of Section 1 through Section 21, and Section 24 prevail to the extent of the inconsistency.
+(6) Except as provided below, if the provisions in any attachment to these Protocols or in any of the Other Binding Documents conflict with the provisions of Section 1, Overview, through Section 21, and Section 24, Retail Point to Point Communications, through Section 27, Securitization Uplift Charges, then the provisions of Section 1 through Section 21, and Section 24 through Section 27 prevail to the extent of the inconsistency.
 If any provision of any Agreement conflicts with any provision of the Protocols, the Agreement prevails to the extent of the conflict.
 Any Agreement provision that deviates from the standard form for that Agreement in Section 22, Attachments, must expressly state that the Agreement provision deviates from the standard form in Section 22.
 Agreement provisions that deviate from the Protocols are effective only upon approval by the ERCOT Board on a showing of good cause.

 (7) These Protocols are not intended to govern the direct relationships between or among Market Participants except as expressly provided in these Protocols.
 ERCOT is not responsible for any relationship between or among Market Participants to which ERCOT is not a party.